 Fairbanks: The state's second largest city has long, warm summer days and long, cold winters with temperatures of -50 degrees.
-The population of the Fairbanks North Star Borough is 98,645.
+The population of the Fairbanks North Star Borough is 95,655.
 Fairbanks is home to the University of Alaska Fairbanks; government is also a major employer there.

-Juneau: The state capital has a population of 33,277.
+Juneau: The state capital has a population of 31,785.
 State government is the largest employer, and tourism is a source of seasonal employment.
-Apartment rental prices in Juneau are amongst the highest in the nation, averaging about \$1,500 for two bedrooms, without utilities.
+Juneau is a popular cruise ship destination and boasts an abundant trail system for outdoor recreation activities.